Know the Laws: Washington

-A domestic violence order for protection (DVOP) is a paper which is signed by a judge and tells the abuser to stop the abuse or face serious legal consequences.
-It offers civil legal protection from domestic violence to both women and men victims.
+A domestic violence order for protection is a paper which is signed by a judge and tells the abuser to stop the abuse or face serious legal consequences.
+It offers civil legal protection from domestic violence, regardless of gender.

 The Washington courts publish additional information on domestic violence orders of protection.

-There are two types of domestic violence orders for protection in WA:
+There are two types of domestic violence orders for protection in Washington:

 Ex parte temporary order for protection.

 An ex parte temporary order for protection is designed to protect you until the court hearing you must have for a final order for protection.
 When you file your application for a temporary order for protection, the court will hold a hearing either in person or by telephone where you will tell the judge why you need the order for protection.
 (The abuser will not be present at this hearing, which is what is meant by the term “ex parte.”)
 The hearing will be either on the day the petition is filed or the following day that court is in session.* A judge will grant the temporary order only if s/he believes that you are in immediate danger of a severe injury.*1

 Temporary orders last for a fixed period of up to 14 days.
 If the court permits service of the abuser by publication or mail, the order will last for a fixed period up to 24 days.*2